 The first inklings of Tupelo Pointe started when Dr. Wang first set foot on the Wellesley College campus.
 Lulu Chow Wang was a speaker welcoming her to campus.
 Mrs. Wang had named her renowned financial firm, Tupelo Capital Management, after the Tupelo tree, known for its strength and resilience.
 As a young student, Dr. Wang often found herself stopping at Tupelo Point after her runs around Lake Waban to ponder the course of her life.
+Dr. Wang won the prestigious Barbara Bush Award for volunteerism and was launched to a life long course of exploration, services, and creativity.
 In times of difficulties, she always remembers her roots first grounded at Wellesley upon the foundation of all the great women who came before.

-Dr. Wang continues to dance at local studios and around the country.
-She is also putting together a dance collective.
+Dr. Wang continues to train in dance at local studios and around the country.
+In the next phase of her journey, she will be creating a dance collective exploring human movement.

 No one has ever examined me like Dr. Wang.

 “I have had the same chest pain for many years.
 I saw so many doctors that I lost count.
 Dr. Wang looked at my injury with the ultrasound.
 She also took the time to examine the way I move and the way my muscles sit to really figure what was going on and causing my problem. ”